gift-exe/dhf-hrapp-backend/doc.md

 - Define Work Hours for each staff (Done via the `user/set-working-period` endpoint)
 - Register Offices (Done via the `offices/register-office` endpoint)
 - Assign Head of Offices (Done via the `offices/assign-hofo` endpoint)
-- Has access to all generated reports ??
+- Has access to all generated reports (Done via the `generate-report/` endpoint)

 HR:
 - Registers All Users (Done via the `user/signup` enpoint)